ioccc-src/winner/2018/burton2/README.md

 ### tac - tokenize and count C and derivative languages:

-`tac` computes C program size\
+`tac` computes C program size<br>
-(obfuscated / otherwise)\
+(obfuscated / otherwise)<br>
-by splitting code as tokens small,\
+by splitting code as tokens small,<br>
-ignoring space, then counting all.\
+ignoring space, then counting all.<br>

-It tries quite hard to act the same\
+It tries quite hard to act the same<br>
-as counting tool of I-OCCC fame.\
+as counting tool of I-OCCC fame.<br>
-Some bugs were fixed, it's faster too,\
+Some bugs were fixed, it's faster too,<br>
-and does more things, just add some glue!\
+and does more things, just add some glue!<br>

-It does far more than print the size:\
+It does far more than print the size:<br>
-the token part's a better prize!\
+the token part's a better prize!<br>
-With each upon on a single line,\
+With each upon on a single line,<br>
-how many things can you design?\
+how many things can you design?<br>

-Included is a keyword sorter,\
+Included is a keyword sorter,<br>
-de-obfuscator, freq reporter.\
+de-obfuscator, freq reporter.<br>
-With code produced as little parts,\
+With code produced as little parts,<br>
-just add your own creative arts.\
+just add your own creative arts.<br>

-But first you have to figure out\
+But first you have to figure out<br>
-the braces part, without a doubt!\
+the braces part, without a doubt!<br>
-And then the code - it isn't easy:\
+And then the code - it isn't easy:<br>
 for as else?
-That's rather cheesy!\
+That's rather cheesy!<br>

-The rest of it is standard fare:\
+The rest of it is standard fare:<br>
-expressions strange, the globals bare,\
+expressions strange, the globals bare,<br>
-confusing symbols one and oh,\
+confusing symbols one and oh,<br>
-and precedence you have to know.\
+and precedence you have to know.<br>

-The keyword list was made external,\
+The keyword list was made external,<br>
-because of standards change eternal.\
+because of standards change eternal.<br>
-Thus other languages can now,\
+Thus other languages can now,<br>
-be counted just like C, somehow!\
+be counted just like C, somehow!<br>

-I hope you find this code obscure\
+I hope you find this code obscure<br>
-enough to win, and thus procure\
+enough to win, and thus procure<br>
-a public place for all to see\
+a public place for all to see<br>
-how badly I can butcher C!\
+how badly I can butcher C!<br>

 ### Said another way....